Update on the Status of In-Person Learning

 - February 22 - Students in substantially separate special education programs who were previously participating in our in-person learning model

 - March 1 - Students, who are not in a substantially separate special education program, but were previously served in-person this school year as part of our original school reopening plan

 - April 1 - Expansion of our in-person learning model to include additional students beyond those who were assigned to in-person learning at the beginning of this school year

-These dates are not set in stone and we will continue to review the COVID-19 data and consult with the Board of Health.
+It is important to reiterate that these dates are not set in stone.
+We will continue to review the COVID-19 data and consult with the Board of Health.
 And we will be sure to provide you with any updates as we look at our learning plan going forward.
-Although we will not be physically returning to the classroom to start 2021, we will continue to offer our students a safe and meaningful educational experience virtually.

 Dr. Joel D. Boyd